herrcristi/small-cpp-utils/README.md

 Small project

+Contains useful every day features and also a great material for didactic purposes and learning about usefull data structures

-Contains useful everyday features that can be used in following ways:
+Thiscan be used in following ways:

 -   event (it combines mutex and condition variable to create an event which is either automatic or manual)

--   lock_queue (queue with waiting mechanism to use in concurrent environment)
+-   lock_queue (queue with waiting mechanism to be used in a thread safe manner in concurrent environment)
--   time_queue (creates a queue for delay requests)
+-   time_queue (queue for delay requests)
--   prio_queue (creates a queue for requests with priority)
+-   prio_queue (queue for requests with priority like high, normal, low, etc)

 -   worker_thread (creates workers on separate threads that do task when requested, based on lock_queue and time_queue)

 -   jobs_engine (using a thread pool based on worker_thread process different jobs with config execution pattern)

 -   spinlock (or critical_section to do quick locks)

 #